Scope mount: Zeiss rail

-Among scopes for rail mounts, the 22.5 degree V-shaped Zeiss rail is the most prevalent standard.
-It was introduced in 1990, and after the patent expired in 2008, compatible scopes have been offered from manufacturers such as Blaser, Leica, Minox, Meopta, Nikon, Noblex (formerly Docter), Schmidt & Bender and Steiner.
+Among scopes for rail mounts, the 22.5-degree V-shaped Zeiss rail is the most prevalent standard.
+It was introduced in 1990.
+After the patent expired in 2008, compatible scopes have been offered from manufacturers such as Blaser, Leica, Minox, Meopta, Nikon, Noblex (formerly Docter), Schmidt & Bender and Steiner.
 It has therefore, in some sense, become the de facto industry standard for scope mounting rails.
 The system has so far seen most use on the European high end market.